 But what about if we have a clip with sound, of which we are only interested in the video?
 Is there a way to hide the waveform?
 Of course there is.
 The plot can be quite distracting if all you are interested in is to enhance or annotate the video.
 You may just want to toggle it on and off as you work.
 So, we have added a new Waveform button – adjacent to the Mute button – which will do just that.

 But we’ve even gone a step further.
 With the introduction of the new Program Options menu, accessible by clicking on the cogwheel button at the top right of the interface, you can now also set Amped Replay to always show the audio waveform display, or otherwise, in the Play tab.
 When switching to the Annotate and Export tabs, however, the waveform will always be enabled by default.
-This to remind you that the video has audio and that you may need to perform some redactions prior to export.
+This to remind you that the video has audio.
+You may need to perform some redactions prior to export.
 If you wish to hide the plot when in these tabs, you can still do so by clicking on the Waveform button.

 Remove Sensitive Audio